-Using spreadsheets to run and manage key financial tasks, such as payroll or expense management, can be problematic.
-This is because spreadsheets were not designed to handle the volume and complexity of data that is generated in today’s digitally connected world.
+Spreadsheets can be used to run and manage key financial tasks, such as payroll or expense management – but this can be problematic.
+This is because spreadsheets cannot handle the volume and complexity of data that is generated in today’s digitally connected world.
 In fact, using spreadsheets can be counterproductive for an organisation, and even expose it to security risks.

 Microsoft Excel was created in 1987 as a way for small businesses and individuals o manually collect and collate information.
 It was designed to handle small pockets of data in a world where the internet was still a little-known academic research project.

 An Excel spreadsheet keeps data stored locally on a PC or laptop.
 Without integration, there is no easy way to share or collaborate on that information – if you want to share information, you have to create a copy of your Excel document.

 Creating a copy wasn’t so much of a problem for small companies in the pre-internet era.
 In the years that followed, however, this has become a major management weakness that creates risks for businesses and institutions throughout the globe.

 While more and more finance teams are moving to automated and cloud-based alternatives, the Excel spreadsheet remains a staple within most businesses.

 According to ELMO’s 2021 HR Industry Benchmark Report, which is based off a survey of 1800 HR professionals in Australia and New Zealand, half of organisations (49%) said they use spreadsheets to manage employee data, and 26% manage payroll processes exclusively on spreadsheets.
 Considering what we already know – that spreadsheets cannot handle masses of complex data and are prone to security breaches and human error – this is worrying.